Associate Member of the British Dyslexia Association - AMBDA

 CPD verified every three years on the anniversary of membership

-BDA Dyslexia Contact magazine 3 times a year
+BDA Dyslexia Contact magazine

-Discount on BDA conferences
+Discount on a BDA conference

 Discount on BDA eLearning training

-Professional Indemnity Insurance at members' rate through Howden
+Professional Indemnity Insurance at members' rate

-Eligible to join the BDA Tutor List (online)
+Eligible to join the BDA Tutor List (online) - you will need to add your details

-Members' rate for the Dyslexia Journal
+Members' rate for online access to the Dyslexia Journal published 4 times a year

-Invitation to BDA AGM
+Invitation to the BDA AGM

 Who can apply for AMBDA?